gbif/data-blog/content/post/2018-11-09-gbif-citizen-science.md

 This number is probably greatly overestimated since the model gives us more false positive than false negative.
 Nevertheless, it is a relatively accurate estimation.

+**Edit 2018-11-27**: I checked the predictions and made a list of citizen science datasets on GBIF available on [GitHub](https://github.com/ManonGros/Small-scripts-using-GBIF-API/blob/master/find_citizen_science_datasets/citizen_science_datasets_26nove2018_not_reviewed.tsv).
+I also tagged these datasets in the API using a machineTag.
+You can now look for them with the following call: http://api.gbif.org/v1/dataset?machineTagNamespace=citizenScience.mgrosjean.gbif.org.
+If you don't agree with any of these annotations, please let me know and I will update the tags.

 ### My conclusion

 I tried to keep my model as simple as possible.
 Mostly because having a complicated and uninterpretable model wouldn't be very useful for me.